-Mr. Tabas previously served as a Counsel to the Director in the FTC's Bureau of Competition where he advised two Bureau of Competition Directors on a wide range of antitrust issues.
-Mr. Tabas also worked as an attorney in the Mergers IV Division of the FTC, investigating and analyzing combinations in the supermarket, healthcare, and funeral home industries.
-Among other assignments, he led two investigations into mergers of healthcare providers and played an integral role in the trial teams that successfully challenged several high profile mergers.
-While at the FTC, Mr. Tabas participated in a staff exchange with Canada's Competition Bureau, where he worked as a Competition Law Officer in the Competition Bureau's Mergers Branch.
+Prior to joining the firm, Mr. Tabas served as a counsel to the director in the FTC's Bureau of Competition where he advised two Bureau of Competition Directors on antitrust issues affecting the healthcare, life sciences, technology, and chemical industries.
+Mr. Tabas also worked as an attorney in the Mergers IV Division of the FTC, investigating and analyzing combinations in the retail, healthcare, and funeral home industries.
+Among other assignments, he led investigations into the mergers of healthcare providers and played an integral role in the trial teams that successfully challenged several high profile mergers.
+While at the FTC, Mr. Tabas also participated in a staff exchange with Canada's Competition Bureau, where he worked as a Competition Law Officer in the Competition Bureau's Mergers Branch.

-- BP in its $155 million acquisition of the upstream portion of Clean Energy's renewable natural gas business and establishment of a long-term supply contract with Clean Energy to support the firm's continuing downstream renewable natural gas business.
+- BP in its $155 million acquisition of the upstream portion of Clean Energy's renewable natural gas business and establishment of a long term supply contract with Clean Energy to support the firm's continuing downstream renewable natural gas business.

 - General Electric in connection with the proposed sale of its appliances business to AB Electrolux, including the DOJ's litigation challenging the transaction.